asparaginase Erwinia chrysanthemi

 Asparaginase Erwinia chrysanthemi is a cancer medicine.

-Erwinaze is used to treat acute lymphoblastic leukemia in adults and children at least 1 year old.
+Erwinase is used to treat acute lymphoblastic leukemia in adults and children at least 4 months old who have become allergic to other forms of asparaginase such as Elspar, Oncaspar or Rylaze.

-Rylaze is used to treat lymphoblastic lymphoma in adults and children at least 1 month old who have become allergic to other forms of asparaginase such as Elspar or Oncaspar.
+Rylaze is used to treat acute lymphoblastic leukemia and lymphoblastic lymphoma in adults and children at least 1 month old who have become allergic to other forms of asparaginase such as Elspar, Oncaspar or Erwinase.

 Asparaginase Erwinia chrysanthemi may also be used for purposes not listed in this medication guide.